 7. Saving Seeds

-If you’re interested in seed saving, allow a few bean pods to mature fully on the plant until they turn dry and brittle.
+If you’re interested in saving seeds from your bean plants for next year, allow a few bean pods to mature fully on the plant until they turn dry and brittle.
 Harvest the pods and remove the beans from the pods.
 Store the seeds in a cool, dry place in an airtight container for future use.

 Ready to Try Your Hand at Growing Beans?